-We are committed to a continuous improvement program called Tractor Value System ("TVS"), which is our catalyst to drive change throughout our organization.
-TVS is a business management system that emphasizes, through data analytics and team member engagement, a focus on continuous improvement.
-Through TVS, we examine business processes and identify opportunities to reduce costs, drive innovation, and improve effectiveness.
+We are committed to a continuous improvement program to drive change throughout our organization.
+Using data analytics and team member engagement, we examine business processes and identify opportunities to reduce costs, drive innovation, and improve effectiveness.
 We have implemented numerous continuous improvement projects (with team members from multiple areas of our business) to evaluate key operations and implement process changes.
 Team members are empowered and expected to challenge current paradigms and improve processes.
 Our management encourages the participation of all team members in decision-making, regularly solicits input and suggestions from our team members and incorporates suggestions into our improvement activities.